 - attend interviews, where USCIS personnel confirm that the information provided on the individual’s N-400 is true and complete; and

-- complete a naturalization exam, which includes English writing, reading, and speaking portions, along with a civics test (learn more about the citizenship test); and
+- complete a naturalization exam, which includes English language writing, reading, and speaking portions, along with a civics test (learn more about the citizenship test); and

 - give fingerprints.

 It takes an average of six months to become a naturalized U.S. citizen.